adnanhaq30/blog/_posts/2022-07-04-hacking-larksuite.md

 DOM-based open redirection arises when a script writes controllable data into the target of a redirection in an unsafe way.
 An attacker may be able to use the vulnerability to construct a URL that, if visited by another application user, will cause a redirection to an arbitrary external domain

-the interesting thing about the DOM based open redirection is that if an attacker is able to control the start of the string that is passed to the redirection API, then it may be possible to escalate this vulnerability into a JavaScript injection attack, by using a URL with the javascript: pseudo-protocol to execute arbitrary script code when the URL is processed by the browser.
+The interesting thing about the DOM based open redirection is that if an attacker is able to control the start of the string that is passed to the redirection API, then it may be possible to escalate this vulnerability into a JavaScript injection attack, by using a URL with the javascript: pseudo-protocol to execute arbitrary script code when the URL is processed by the browser.

 ![1](/blog/assets/images/lark/rest/xxx1.png)